SwyserCo/TheScout/prd.md

 ## 2. Software Architecture & Principles

-### Core Principle: Modularity & Reusability
+### Core Principle: Single Responsibility Principle (SRP)
-All firmware development **must** be modular.
-Functionality should be encapsulated within separate, reusable classes.
-Each class or module should have a single, well-defined responsibility.
-This principle is paramount for creating maintainable and testable code.
+This is the most important architectural rule for this project.
+Every class, and by extension every module, **must** have one, and only one, reason to change.
+This means each class should have a single, well-defined responsibility.

+* **Example:** The `LedController` is only responsible for LEDs.
+The `BuzzerController` is only responsible for the buzzer.
+The `WifiHandler` is only responsible for network connectivity.
+Do not combine unrelated logic into a single class.

 ### Code Quality & Best Practices
 The code must be clean, well-documented, and adhere to good software engineering practices.
-* **Keep Files Small:** Each file (`.h` and `.cpp`) should be focused on a single class or a small group of related functions.
-Avoid creating large, monolithic files that handle many different tasks.
+* **Keep Files Small:** Each file (`.h` and `.cpp`) should be focused on a single class.
 * **Intelligent File Placement:** Before creating any new file, you **must** review the existing folder structure outlined below.
 Place new files in the most logical existing subdirectory.
-If a suitable one does not exist, create a new, logically-named subdirectory for the module.

 ### Library Management
 Third-party libraries are managed by PlatformIO and located in the `lib/` folder.
 You **must not** modify the source code of these libraries.
 If a library's functionality needs to be extended or adapted, create a "wrapper" class within our own source directories that uses the library's public API.
 Do not alter the original library files.